allpay bolsters cash collection offering after announcing partnership with Payzone

 “With many businesses moving towards a cashless society, the reliance on cash by many, demonstrates its value in the social renter space”.

 The survey went on to reveal 12.8% of social rent payments in the last 12 months were made using cash, with 50% of these made at business offices; often cited as a cost-intensive source for organisations to maintain.

 The addition of Payzone to the allpay cash network builds on allpay’s commitment to financial inclusion, aimed at building the most flexible proposition to social renters and beyond, eliminating the need for internal cash office functions.

-allpay Chief Executive and Owner, Tony Killeen said:
+allpay founder and entrepreneur, Tony Killeen said: